Domoconnor/orange-corpus/07_Server.md

 ![](Images/visualisation/mvc.png)

-In the server, the views are very mimimal as it is mainlt just displaying json data.
+In the server, the views are very minimal as it is mainly just displaying json data.
 While the views aren't the same as in most applications, they still work in the same way.

 The server has three main models: